-Donations are recognised upon receipt.
-Donations with a specific intent that specify the time period in which the expenditure can take place are accounted for as deferred income and recognised as a liability until the financial period when the donation will be used.
+Donations are usually recognised upon receipt.

+For donations received that are subject to donor-imposed conditions that specify the time period in which the expenditure can take place.
+Such donations are accounted for as deferred income and recognised as a liability until the financial period when the donation will be used.